philtaylor/azure-shared-firewall/README.md

  If bootstraping with default configuration file is used default credentials are:
- - Username: pandemo
+ - Username: paloalto
- - Password: Dem0pa$$w0rd
+ - Password: PaloAlt0!123!!